top of page

 Canadian Preemie Parent Support Network

-Simply send a request to join.
-Share stories, concerns, resources in a comfortable online community with other parents like you.
-This group is facilitated.
+Simply send us a request to join.
+Share stories, concerns and resources in a comfortable online community with other parents like you.
+This group is facilitated by moderators.

 Join us on Social Media!